Jack Gilbert Rentschler

 Jack Gilbert Rentschler (born April 28, 1931) is an American politician.
 He served as a Republican member of the South Dakota House of Representatives.

 Life and career

 Rentschler was born in Clay City, Indiana.
 He attended Indiana State University.

 Rentschler was owner of Rentschler's Truck Plaza.

-In 1991, Rentschler was elected to the South Dakota House of Representatives, serving until 1992.
+Renschler served in the South Dakota House of Representatives from 1991 to 1992.